 Seventeen years ago tonight I walked into the Tabard Inn on what would be my last first date.

-I love this date, and used document it annually, but I've kind of fallen off on that.
+I love this date, and used to document it annually, but I've kind of fallen off on that.
 But I love the first year post.

 We hadn't yet had kids, so I didn't yet know the phrase "warmy-coldy"—but warmy-coldy perfectly describes the November weather that evening.
 Which I wasn't dressed for when I left for work in the morning.